udacity/fullstack-nanodegree-vm/README.md

 \q

+Finally, you can run the actual tournament program:

+python tournament.py

+Or run the tester:

 python tournament_test.py

-Note that tournament_test.py is a test program, while the actual tournament code is handled by tournament.py.

-For more information on the command sequence, refer to Vagrant and PSQL command line
+For more information on the command sequences, refer to Vagrant and PSQL command line
 documentation:

 https://www.vagrantup.com/docs/